Quingsley/bootstrap/README.md

 # bootstrap
-This is a tutorial based site...that i created using bootstrap css and js. it is responsive.
+This is a tutorial based site...that i created using bootstrap css and js.
+It is responsive across all platforms